drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  on $10^5$ points and a uniform distribution of points.
 		]
 	) <nflipsVsIter_plt>

+	After counting how many flips are performed in each pass of flipping and iteration, another similar question to ask is how many point insertions there are per iteraion.
+Results for the same number of points and the same point distribution as in @nflipsVsIter_plt can be seen in @ninsertVsIter_plt.
+We can immediataly notice that we have a incredibly similar looking graphs, with the exeption of the numbers on the y axis.
+The number of flips in each iteration appears to be proportional to the number of point insertions preceeding the passes of parallel flipping.
+This should not be unexpected as when we perform point insertions we are creating three new egdes that can be potentially marked for flipping.
+From the red line showing us by how much the number of points increase per iteration we can notice that the increase number of point insertions per iteration stays roughly around $3$ times untill one step before we reach the peak.
+The 3 times rate can be explained by the underlying uniform point distribution from which we likely insert into most triangles and the fact that when we do perform a point insertion we create $3$ new triangles after destroying the triangle which had a point inserted into it.

+	#figure(
+		image("main/plotting/ninsertVsIter/ninsertVsIter.png", width: 80%),
+		caption: [This figure shows the number of points inserted into the existing triangulation during each pass of the algorithm as blue bars with quantity noted on the left y axis.
+In red a line is shown to represent the ratio of number of points inserted to the previous number of points inserted.
+From this we can see by how much points the triangulation increases in each iteration shown on the right y axis.
+Algorithm performed on $10^5$ points and a uniform distribution of points.
+		]
+	) <ninsertVsIter_plt>

+	#figure(
+		image("main/plotting/floatVsDouble/floatVsDouble.png", width: 80%),
+		caption: [This figure displays the difference in runtime between the same GPU code in single and in double precision.
+Solid lines show the run time with their respective point distribution in single precision and dashed lines of the same color show the run time of the same distribtion but in double precision instead.
+		]
+	) <floatVsDouble_plt>

 	When reaching sizes of around $10^6$ points, our DT algorithm begins to get stuck in flipping opertions.
 	This is due to the single precision floating point arithmetic used.
 This flaw is amended by tracking